 - employ greater flexibility in areas such as staff recruitment, budgeting, procurement, school development days, travel approvals and student support

-- take part in regular external performance reviews to provide their school communities with independent assessment of the differences they are making over time
+- take part in regular performance reviews to provide their school communities with assessment of the differences they are making over time

-- Independent Public Schools are supported by the full range of resources and infrastructure that comes with being part of the Western Australian public school system.
+- are supported by the full range of resources and infrastructure that comes with being part of the Western Australian public school system.